smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.07**
+* Added compatibility for Awtrix 3
+* Added an interval option for the sensor app to prevent flooding of your MQTT broker
+* Added a text file that contains the version number

 **V2.06**
 * Optimized code for the Calendar app
 * Re-introduced the possibility to show or disable Whole Day events